hydrogen-dev/SDK/molecule/python/docs/MoleculeApi.md

 ascending = false # bool | If true, order the results in ascending order.
 For an alphabetical result this would be A-Z. If false, order the results in descending order.
 For an alphabetical result this would be Z-A. Default is false which would order by descending. (optional) (default to false)

 try:
-    # Get information for all currency balances defined for your application.
+    # Get information for all currency balances recorded in your application.
     api_response = api_instance.get_currency_balances(page=page, size=size, order_by=order_by, ascending=ascending)
     pprint(api_response)
 except ApiException as e: